 A substantial portion of our revenues to date are from emerging service providers who have been the primary early adopters of our voice infrastructure products.
-Several of our emerging service provider customers, including XO Communications and Global Crossing, who contributed 16.6% and 13.2% of our total 2001 revenues, are experiencing financial difficulties and are in the process of restructuring their operations or have filed for bankruptcy.
-Our operating results could be materially and adversely affected if any present or future emerging service provider chooses to reduce its level of orders, delays or fails to pay our receivables, or fails to successfully and timely reorganize its operations including emerging from bankruptcy.
+Several of our emerging service provider customers, including Global Crossing and XO Communications, who contributed 13.2% and 16.6% of our total 2001 revenues, are experiencing financial difficulties and are in the process of restructuring their operations or have filed for bankruptcy.
+Our operating results could be materially and adversely affected if any present or future service provider chooses to reduce its level of orders, delays or fails to pay our receivables, or fails to successfully and timely reorganize its operations including emerging from bankruptcy.